 The city also has many different group opportunities to watch the eclipse.

-Free events scheduled to take place include a gathering in Larz Anderson Park in Brookline, the “Total Eclipse of the Park” celebration with live music in Cambridge, and a viewing party hosted by the Chelsea Public Library
+Free events scheduled to take place include a gathering in Larz Anderson Park in Brookline, the “Total Eclipse of the Park” celebration with live music in Cambridge, and a viewing party hosted by the Chelsea Public Library.

 Those willing to spend money can also purchase a ticket to the “[Not Quite] Total Eclipse of the Park” ferry trip to Spectacle Island and see the eclipse from the Boston Harbor or head up to the roof of View Boston for an aerial view.

 Anyone looking to learn more about the eclipse could also consider visiting a local museum.
 The MIT Museum will hold an event where attendees can speak with an astronomer, procure glasses, and watch the eclipse.
-While they cannot host a watch party due to location, the Boston Museum of Science also has several educational resources, including an eclipse planetarium show.
+While it cannot host a watch party due to location, the Boston Museum of Science also has several educational resources, including an eclipse planetarium show.

 Even those unable to get outside can still watch the eclipse virtually.
 From 1 to 4 p.m.
-EDT, NASA will broadcast the event from locations along the path of totality that anyone can watch online
+EDT, NASA will broadcast the event from locations along the path of totality that anyone can watch online.

-For more information about the science of the eclipse, both Lockwood and Rick advised going to the NASA website
+For more information about the science of the eclipse, both Lockwood and Rick advised going to the NASA website.

 “I think a lot of us are drawn to our natural world and nature and experiencing it,” said Rick.
 “I’m happy that folks are interested and I hope that it’s clear skies and people get to experience the wonder of the eclipse.”